-I am currently an Assistant Professor at Sorbonne University, assisting and preparing tutorials and practicals at the Faculty of Science and Engineering.
+I am an Assistant Professor at Sorbonne University, currently administering tutorials and practical exercises at the Faculty of Science and Engineering.

 As a Researcher, I am interested in developing algorithms to allow AI systems to explain their behavior to humans and better learn from each other.
 I conducted my research thanks to a Marie Skłodowska-Curie ITN Fellowship.
-I started my PhD in Computer Science and Engineering at Técnico in the research group of Artificial Intelligence for People and Society (GAIPS – INESC-ID) co-advised by Ana Paiva, Francisco Melo, and Mohamed Chetouani.
-I then moved to Sorbonne University as visiting researcher and worked in the research group of Intelligent Systems and Robotics (ISIR).
+I obtained my PhD in Computer Science and Engineering at Técnico in the research group of Artificial Intelligence for People and Society (GAIPS – INESC-ID) co-advised by Ana Paiva, Francisco Melo, and Mohamed Chetouani.
+I spent a large part of my PhD at Sorbonne University at Institut Systèmes Intelligents et de Robotique (ISIR).

 Research Interests (among others):